-2.8.1 Enabling onbuild
+2.8.1 Using onbuild with setuptools

-In order to use this feature, in addition to filling out the subtable, you must configure setuptools to use versioningit's custom command classes.
+There are two steps to enabling the onbuild step with setuptools.
+First, add a [tool.versioningit.onbuild] table to your pyproject.toml containing your desired configuration for the step (see below).
+Second, you need to tell setuptools to use versioningit's custom command classes.
 How to do this depends on what file you've placed your project's setuptools configuration in.